 ABOUT > Biography

-Condon has exhibited in venues such as the National Art Museum of China, Beijing, Shenghua Art Centre, Nanjing, Museum of Fine Art in St. Petersburg, FL, 1285 Avenue of the Americas Art Gallery, New York, Hollywood Art & Culture Center, Hollywood, FL, Weatherspoon Art Museum, Greensboro, NC; Ft.
-Lauderdale Museum, FL and Housatonic Museum of Art, Bridgeport, CT.
+Condon has exhibited in venues such as the National Art Museum of China, Beijing, Shenghua Art Centre, Nanjing, 1285 Avenue of the Americas Art Gallery, New York, Wave Hill Glyndor Gallery, Bronx, Hollywood Art & Culture Center, Hollywood, FL, Weatherspoon Art Museum, Greensboro, NC and the Housatonic Museum of Art, Bridgeport, CT.
 In 2009 her work was featured in a survey exhibition at the Albany Museum of Art, Albany, GA, for which a catalog was published.
-Condon's work is held in public collections including the Tampa Museum of Art, the US Embassy Beijing, Swatch Art Peace Hotel Traces Collection Shanghai, the JP Morgan/ Chase Collection NY and numerous private collections around the world.
+Condon's work is held in public collections including the US Embassy Beijing, Perez Museum Miami, Tampa Museum of Art, the JP Morgan/ Chase Collection and numerous private collections around the world.